ifBars/Better-Gambling/README.md

 The `ifBars/Better-Gambling` repository introduces several improvements and optimizations over the original `mwhitenc4/Better-Gambling` project:

 1. **Performance Enhancements**: Optimized random number generation and memory management have been implemented to improve the overall performance and responsiveness of the games.
+Where applicable, asynchronous programming has been utilized to keep the application quick and responsive, while minimizing cpu and ram usage.

 2. **Refined Game Logic**: Adjustments and refinements to the game state management ensure smoother transitions between game phases and improve the overall user experience.

-3. **Asynchronous Operations**: Where applicable, asynchronous programming has been utilized to keep the application quick and responsive, while minimizing cpu and ram usage.

-4. **Additional Game Features**: New features and enhancements in existing games provide a richer and more immersive gambling experience for users.
+3. **Additional Game Features**: New features and enhancements in existing games provide a richer and more immersive gambling experience for users.
 (COMING SOON)